DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 ![phpLiteAdmin PHP Remote Code Injection 3]({{ site.url}}/assets/Zico2/Zico2PHPInjection3.png)

-Having managed to get RCE, I spent a while trying to get a PHP web shell or Metasploit's PHP Reverse TCP payload to work, but couldn't get anywhere useful.
+Now that I had achieved Remote Code Execution, I spent a while trying to get a PHP web shell or Metasploit's PHP Reverse TCP payload to work, but couldn't get anywhere useful.
 So then I started thinking about other ways I could exploit this to get a reverse shell.
 The PHP Info page disclosed the output of `uname -a`, so I knew the target VM was running Ubuntu 64 bit.

-After a while, I realised I could use the RCE to execute wget to download a binary reverse TCP payload from Metasploit, hosted on a web server on my Kali VM.
+After a while, I came to the conclusion that I could use the PHP RCE exploit to get the target to download and execute a binary payload, which I could host on my Kali VM using a simple Python HTTP server.
+Using Metasploit, I could build a binary payload to preform a reverse TCP connection to establish a remote shell.

 So first, the Metasploit payload.
 I generated this using msfvenom, which is the standalone tool in the Metasploit framework for payload generation.